How To Mirror an Android Phone with the Amazon Fire Stick

 - When prompted for what to mirror, select “Entire screen” or “In-app content.”

 - Follow the instructions to mirror on your iOS device.

-- Swipe down fron the top of your iPhone or other iOs device and choose “Screen Mirroring.”
+- Swipe down from the top of your iPhone or other iOs device and choose “Screen Mirroring.”

-In closing, mirroring the content of your Android device or iOS/iPhone device to your Fire TV Stick, or even Fire TV Cube, is relatively easy.
-In addition to the built-in support for mirroring, third-party apps like AllCast let you mirror your device’s screen to your Fire TV Stick from almost any device, except you can’t mirror streaming apps like you can with native mirroring options.
-As for iPhone and other iOS devices, Fire OS does not support AirPlay, but apps like AirScreen work with AirPlay’s features to deliver the goods!
+In closing, mirroring the content of your Android or iOS/iPhone device to your Fire TV Stick or even Fire TV Cube is relatively easy.
+Third-party apps like AirScreen let you mirror your device’s display to your Fire TV Stick from almost any device, except you can’t mirror streaming apps like you can with native mirroring options.
+As for iPhone and iOS devices, Fire OS does not support AirPlay, but apps like AirScreen work with AirPlay’s features to deliver the goods!